smanchajm/IA02-Gopher-Dodo-AI/README.md

 * `gopher`: Game loop for "Gopher" with specific initialization for the first move.
 * `initialize`: Initializes the game environment.
 * `grid_state_color`: Converts the game state into a colored grid representation.
-* `print_gopher`: Prints the current state of the "Gopher" game board.
+* `print_grid`: Prints the current state of a Gopher or Dodo game board.
 * `launch_multi_game`: Runs multiple game sessions consecutively and stores the results.
 * `main`: Main script to run the simulations.